Candlemancer/studious-meme/process.md

     - Are there linchpin members of the party (i.e. if they die, the fight is over)?

 # Data
 Data will be sourced from official Wizards of the Coast Dungeons and Dragons Fifth Edition sourcebooks and the Systems Reference Document (SRD) found [here](https://dnd.wizards.com/articles/features/systems-reference-document-srd).
 Digitizations of this data will be sourced from the official digital toolset for D&D 5e, [D&D Beyond](https://www.dndbeyond.com/monsters).
-Additional digitizations of the data may be taken from the [Dungeons and Dragons Reddit community](https://www.reddit.com/r/DnD/), though much of that data is also sourced from D&D Beyond.

 Some data on player characters will also be provided directly from the user for comparison against monster data.
 This data will have the same shape as the processed monster data, and appropriate defaults will be provided for users who are unfamiliar with building D&D 5e characters.